mazarf/editor/README.md

 Probably the most well-developed program I made this summer.

-How to use:
+##How to use:

+    usage: text [file ]

-F4 quits (no prompt)
+* F4 quits (no prompt)
-F5 saves the current file as save.txt
+* F5 saves the current file (untitled.txt is the default name)
+* F6 saves the current file and allows you to specify the filename.
+(WARNING: no confirmation screen or error checking yet).

-Current issues:
+##Current issues:

 x-y coordinates in ncurses correspond to rows and columns in the text document.
 This means tabs are an issue and text